itavero/vscode-cmake-language-model-tools/README.md

 This Visual Studio Code extension provides language model tools to allow Copilot to interact with the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

+## Current state

+I'm creating a first version of this extension with the help of my friend, Copilot.
+I still need to validate it a bit more and actually use it in my own development workflow, to see how practical it is and what improvements are needed.

 ## Features

 This extension provides several language model tools that enable Copilot to access CMake project information and perform build operations.
 These tools work with the CMake Tools extension to provide a seamless experience.